A. Company Overview

 B. CSR Programs

-Sinch India acknowledges that while there are positive impacts of connectivity, there is an equally pressing necessity to mitigate the harmful environmental and social impacts of telecom services.
+ACL Mobile Private Limited acknowledges that while there are positive impacts of connectivity, there is an equally pressing necessity to mitigate the harmful environmental and social impacts of telecom services.

-Through our CSR, we shall support long term programs/projects and activities in the following domains:
+ACL Mobile Private Limited, through its CSR shall support long term programs/projects and activities in the following domains:

 • Support for promotion of education of all kinds (school education, technical, higher, vocational and adult education), to all ages and in various forms, with a focus on vulnerable and under-privileged, particularly for the girl child.